Nick Peros

-Nick Peros (born March 17, 1963) is a Canadian classical composer whose catalogue of works includes symphonic, orchestral, choral, vocal, and chamber works.
-He is a published author and a poet.
+Nick Peros (born March 17, 1963) is a Canadian classical composer.
+He bases his musical work on symphonic, orchestral, choral, vocal, and chamber genres and is also a published author.

 Early life

 Peros was born in Toronto, Ontario, and received his first guitar at age six.
-He began serious study of the instrument at age eleven, focusing primarily on rock and blues genres.
-While in his teens Peros discovered classical music and composition, enrolling in formal studies of Theory and Composition with Dr. Tony Dawson at the Royal Conservatory of Music's ARCT program in Toronto from 1987 to 1989.
-Peros is a graduate of the University of Toronto (BSc).
+At age eleven, he began studying the instrument seriously, focusing mainly on rock and blues genres.
+While in his teens, Peros became interested in classical music and composition and enrolled in formal studies of theory and composition.
+From 1987 to 1989, he studied with Dr. Tony Dawson at the Royal Conservatory of Music's ARCT program in Toronto.
+He is also a graduate of the University of Toronto (BSc).

-Compositions & recordings
+Compositions and recordings

 Peros' catalogue of works includes compositions for a cappella chorus, accompanied solo voice, solo instrumental works, as well as chamber and orchestral works.
-He has released four recordings to date.
+He has released six recordings to date.

 Vocal

-Peros' vocal works are primarily songs for solo voice and piano and are settings of various poetic texts, including texts by Emily Bronte, William Blake, Emily Dickinson, A.E.
-Housman, William Wordsworth, Robert Louis Stevenson, et al. His CD Songs (Phoenix Records, 2000), performed by soprano Heidi Klann and pianist Alayne Hall, features 31 songs for voice and piano, 17 of which are settings of the poetry of Emily Bronte, with a number of those being the first time Bronte's poems have been set to music.
+Peros's vocal works are primarily songs for solo voice and piano and are settings of various poetic texts, including texts by Emily Brontë, William Blake, Emily Dickinson, A.E.
+Housman, William Wordsworth, Robert Louis Stevenson, et al. His CD Songs (Phoenix Records, 2000), performed by soprano Heidi Klann and pianist Alayne Hall, features thirty-one songs for voice and piano, seventeen of which are settings of the poetry of Emily Brontë, with a number of those being the first time Brontë's poems have been set to music.

 Choral

-Peros' choral works focus largely on a cappella motets, composed for two to five part chorus and characterized by both homophonic and polyphonic textures.
+Peros's choral works focus largely on a cappella motets, composed for two to five part choruses and characterized by both homophonic and polyphonic textures.
 Peros' debut CD Motets (Phoenix Records 1999), features a selection of 20 motets performed by The Renaissance Singers, conducted by Richard Cunningham.
-The Motets received their world premiere performance on September 24, 1999 at Toronto's George Weston Recital Hall, performed by The Renaissance Singers, conducted by Richard Cunningham.
+The Motets received their world premiere performance on September 24, 1999, at Toronto's George Weston Recital Hall.
+It was performed by The Renaissance Singers, conducted by Richard Cunningham.

-Prayer of Consolation is a large-scale a cappella choral work in eleven movements composed to mark the First Anniversary of 9/11.
-Featuring a Biblical text compiled by Peros to reflect a dialogue between God and Man on the events of 9/11, Prayer of Consolation received its world premiere on September 10, 2002, in Washington D.C. at Washington National Cathedral, performed by The Palestrina Choir, conducted by Michael Harrison, as part of the U.S. commemorations of the first anniversary of 9/11.
+Prayer of Consolation is a large-scale a cappella choral work in eleven movements composed to mark the First Anniversary of 9/11, featuring a Biblical text compiled by Peros to reflect a dialogue between God and Man on the day of those events.
+It received its world premiere on September 10, 2002, in Washington, D.C., at the Washington National Cathedral, where it was performed by the Palestrina Choir, conducted by Michael Harrison, as part of the U.S. commemorations of the first anniversary of 9/11.